A Video is Worth 10,000 Words: Training and Benchmarking with Diverse Captions for Better Long Video Retrieval: 10k Words Benchmark and Datasets

 \subsection{Dataset Analysis}

-We provide some fine-grained statistical measures to examine the nature of our generated data in Section~\ref{subsec:automatic_analysis}.
-We also perform a study on a sample of our data using human annotators to further validate the claims regarding our data and ensure that it is free from undesirable artifacts (e.g. hallucinations) in Section~\ref{subsec:annotator_analysis}.
+We provide some fine-grained statistical measures to examine the nature of our generated data (\textbf{Automatic Analysis}).
+We also perform a study on a sample of our data using human annotators to further validate the claims regarding our data and ensure that it is free from undesirable artifacts (\textbf{Annotator Analysis}).